pinterest/gestalt/docs/markdown/ios/searchguide.md

 ## Best practices

 - SearchGuides are serial and appear in multiples.
 When a query doesn’t produce enough guides of sufficient quality, they shouldn’t be shown
 - Limit the number of SearchGuides to 9 per search query.
-If there are less number of SearchGuides present for a give query then by default we show that number.
+If there are fewer SearchGuides present for a given query, then by default we show that number.
 Limiting vertical scrolling helps to enhance the user experience by reducing the effort required to navigate and locate content

 <TwoCol>
   <Group>